Wang Mi: During Liu Yuan's reign

-Shortly after, Wang Mi petitioned Liu Yuan so that his Chief Clerk of the Left, Cao Ni, could be appointed General Who Maintains The East in Qingzhou, where he would provide security to Wang's family's members.
-The next year, Wang Mi followed Shi Le in invading Xuzhou, Yuzhou and Yanzhou, routing many of the local generals.
+Wang Mi sent a petition to Liu Yuan requesting that his Chief Clerk of the Left, Cao Ni, be appointed General Who Maintains The East in Qingzhou, where he would provide security to Wang's family's members.
+Wang Mi followed Shi Le in invading Xuzhou, Yuzhou and Yanzhou, routing many of the local generals.

 Disaster of Yongjia

-Later that year, Liu Yuan died and although his son Liu He succeeded him, He was quickly assassinated by his brother, Liu Cong, making Cong the new emperor only seven days into He's reign.
+Later in August 310, Liu Yuan died and his son Liu He succeeded him, but was quickly assassinated by his brother, Liu Cong, making Cong the new emperor seven days into He's reign.
 Liu Cong was determined to capture Luoyang, so he sent Liu Can, Liu Yao, Wang Mi and Shi Le to march towards the capital.
 Wang Mi joined Liu Yao in order to attack Xiangcheng before marching towards Luoyang.
-Luoyang had barely survived the year before, but conditions in the city had worsened through famines, bandits, and mistrust among the inhabitants of the city.
+Luoyang had barely survived the year before, and conditions in the city had worsened through famines, bandits, and mistrust among the inhabitants of the city.
 After the death of Sima Yue, Emperor Huai of Jin's new paramount general, Gou Xi, waited for his arrival at Cangyuan (倉垣, in modern Kaifeng, Henan), leaving Luoyang vulnerable to the Han forces.
 In 311, Liu Cong sent Huyan Yan to besiege the capital and ordered Wang Mi, Liu Yao and Shi Le to join him.
 Wang Mi arrived at Luoyang and met up with Huyan Yan.
 They entered the palace, sacking it and capturing many of the palace's servants.
-Emperor Huai of Jin, who was still in the capital, was caught and sent to Han's capital in Pingyang.
+Emperor Huai of Jin, who was still in the capital, was caught on 13 July and sent to the Han's capital in Pingyang.

-Although Han had won a very important victory over Jin, Wang Mi would get into a dispute with Liu Yao.
+Although the Han had won a very important victory over the Jin, Wang Mi got into a dispute with Liu Yao.
 Liu Yao resented Wang for entering the capital before he had and sacking the capital despite having given orders not to do so.
-As punishment, Liu Yao beheaded his General of the Serrated Gate, Wang Yan (王延).
-The two men traded blows with each other because of this, leaving thousands of their men dead before Wang Mi's Chief Clerk Zhang Song (張嵩) advised him to reconcile with Liu Yao, to which Wang Mi agreed and Liu Yao accepted his apology.
+As punishment, Liu Yao beheaded his General of the Serrated Gate, Wang Yan.
+The two men traded blows with each other because of this, leaving thousands of their men dead before Wang Mi's chief clerk Zhang Song advised him to reconcile with Liu Yao, to which Wang Mi agreed and Liu Yao accepted his apology.
 However, they quarreled again after Wang Mi advised Yao to persuade Liu Cong to move Han's capital from Pingyang to Luoyang.
 Yao refused to listen, and instead burned the city down.
-Angered, Wang Mi scolded him, "You Tuge brat, is this how a king or an emperor acts?"
+Angered, Wang Mi scolded him, "You Chuge brat, is this how a king or an emperor acts?"
 Not wanting to escalate it further, Wang Mi returned to Qingzhou.